thedeadman782004/serverless-ReqRes/README.md

 Catch all .before() and plugin errors and then your [constructor function](#constructor)
 > **Type:** Function
 >
-> **Param 'Callback':** Function that runs (after all befores have ran) and one or more befores threw a Promse reject
+> **Param 'Callback':** Function that runs (after all befores have ran) and one or more befores threw a Promise reject
 >
 > **Returns:** resReq
 Example